nikhilkrishna/LiDTest/README.md

 # LiDTest

-A Python tool for converting German history Q&A markdown content into GoCard flashcard format.
+A Python tool for converting German Living in Deutschland (LiD) Q&A markdown content into GoCard flashcard format.
+Use the GoCard TUI (<https://github.com/DavidMiserak/GoCard>) to display the Output flashcards.

 ## Features